The Best Non-Toxic Pots & Pans: Our Must-Have Cookware List

 2. Use wooden or silicone spatulas to avoid scratching the pan.
 Avoid nylon.
 See our article on utensils for more information.

-3. Replace your non-stick pans as soon as you see the surface starts to wear.
+3. Replace your non-stick pans as soon as you see the surface start to wear.

 Investing in more expensive ones with stainless steel bottoms usually is not worth it as the bottom will outlast the top.
 Non-stick pans are not pans you will keep long-term.
 Your money is better spent elsewhere.